• Skip to primary navigation

 17. Doi Suthep–Pui National Park

-The north of Thailand is known for its mountains and temples, two things that Doi Suthep–Pui National Park has in great supply.
+The north of Thailand is known for its mountains and temples, two things that Doi Suthep-Pui National Park has in great supply.
 Located in Chiang Mai Province, this national park is named after two of its mountain peaks, Doi Suthep and Doi Pui.
-Both are considered sacred sites, in part thanks to Buddhist temples at their summits, including the majestic Wat Phra That Doi Suthep temple.
-As for the nature there, Doi Suthep–Pui National Park offers rainforest and cloud forest to explore as you hike or bike your way to the top.
+Both are considered sacred sites, thanks in part to the Buddhist temples at their summits, including the majestic Wat Phra That Doi Suthep.
+Doi Suthep-Pui National Park also offers rainforests and cloud forests to explore as you hike or bike your way to the top.

 Pa Phru Tha Pom Khlong Song Nam at Kra Bi province,Thailand